 Along with missions as a way of establishing alliances with indigenous people, Spanish policy foresaw the founding of army garrisons, called presidios, and eventually, civilian towns, known as pueblos.
 With the establishment of missions, presidios and pueblos in Alta California, the life of native groups along much of the western coastline was changed profoundly.

 In Alta California, missions were usually founded in locations where there was good land for agriculture and a reliable water source.
 This would happen after consultations and negotiations with local Indian groups, which was crucial, since the the mission could be destroyed if it was not supported by local native people.

-Indians would be persuaded, but not forced to join the mission.
+According to Spanish and Church law, Indians could be persuaded, but not forced to join the mission.
 Once they did join, however, they were considered citizens of the mission and of Spain, and were expected to live within its boundaries.
 These boundaries corresponded roughly to the borders of their traditional lands, unless they joined the mission from far away, as was the case with many Yukuts people from the San Joaquin Valley.

 Gentiles, Neophytes and Gente de Razón

 Much of the information we have about native life at the California missions comes from the records kept by the priests who administered the missions.
 They were bound to record the times that they baptized, married or celebrated other sacraments in their communities.

 A particularly important source of information are the answers to the questionnaires or interrogatorios that the Spanish government sent to each mission community regarding Indian life in 1812.
 The information that the missionaries provided gives a precious snapshot of native life at each of the missions through the padres’ eyes.